-40. EVENTS AFTER THE STATEMENT OF FINANCIAL POSITION DATE
+37. EVENTS AFTER THE STATEMENT OF FINANCIAL POSITION DATE

-After the statement of financial position date the sponsors of company filed a Scheme of Arrangement before Lahore High Court Lahore u/s 279 to 283 and 285(8) of companies Act, 2017 for reversal of winding up order whereupon a meeting was held on February, 22-2021 by the Share holders and Secured creditors of the company under the Chairmen ship of lawyers duly appointed by the Honorable Lahore High Court Lahore.
-100% contributories/shareholders and 90.40% Secured Creditors approved the said scheme of arrangement.
-Which was approved by the Court on September,14-2021 and subsequently the Court issued Reversal of winding up order dated October,29-2021 and Company was handed over to the management.
+After the statement of financial position date the Scheme of Arrangement which was filed before Lahore High Court, Lahore u/s 279 to 283 and 285(8) of the Companies Act, 2017 on January, 20-2021 by the sponsors of the company for reversal of winding up order whereupon a meeting was held on February, 22-2021 by the share holders/contributors and on February,25-2021 by the secured creditors of the company under the Chairmen ship of lawyers duly appointed by the Honorable Lahore High Court, Lahore, 100% of the shareholders/contributories and 90.40% of the secured creditors approved the said scheme of arrangement.
+The said scheme of arrangement was approved by the Court on September,14-2021 and subsequently the Court issued Reversal of winding up order dated October,29- 2021 and Company was handed over to the management.
 As this significant event was incurred subsequent to statement of financial position date so require no adjustment in the current financial statement period.

-41. DATE OF AUTHORISATION FOR ISSUE
+38. DATE OF AUTHORISATION FOR ISSUE

-The financial statements were authorised for issue on 22 June 2023 by the Board of Directors of the Company.
+The financial statements were authorised for issue on 15 September 2023 by the Board of Directors of the Company.

-42. DIVIDEND FOR CUMULATIVE PREFERENCE SHARES
+39. DIVIDEND FOR CUMULATIVE PREFERENCE SHARES

 The dividend for cumulative preference shares amounting to Rs.
-388.460 million (2019: 365.409 million) will be accumulated and payable in the ensuing years when the sufficient amount of profit will be available for appropriation.
+411.51 million (2020: 388.46 million) will be accumulated and payable in the ensuing years when the sufficient amount of profit will be available for appropriation.